 Stormwater runoff will be sampled at the outfall locations shown in Figure 2.
-Samples will be collected as grab samples (see Section 3.2.1).
-Additional samples will be collected upstream of outfalls within the existing storm water conveyance system that have a combined PFOA and PFOS concentration over 70 ng/L. Earlier sampling of outfalls 001 and 032 had combined PFOA and PFOS concentrations of over 70 ng/L so additional samples will be collected within those drainage areas during the first round of sampling.
-The locations of some sampling points are shown in Figure 3.
+Samples will be collected as grab samples (see Section 3.2.2).
+Additional samples will be collected upstream of outfalls within the existing storm water conveyance system that have a combined PFOA and PFOS concentration over 70 ng/L Earlier sampling of outfalls 001 and 032 had combined PFOA and PFOS concentrations of over 70 ng/L so additional samples will be collected within those drainage areas during the first round of sampling.
+The elevated PFAS concentration measured downstream of outfall 021 indicates discharges from outfall 021 are a possible source of PFAS so additional sampling is proposed in the outfall 021 collection system.
+The proposed locations of the sampling points in outfalls 001, 032, and 021 sub basins are shown in Figure 3, Figure 4, and Figure 5, respectively.

 Figure 2.
-DCRA Stormwater Outfalls.
+Stormwater Outfalls.

 Figure 3.
-Additional Sampling Locations in the Outfalls 001 and 032 Drainage Networks
+Additional Sampling Locations in the Outfalls 001 Drainage Networks